Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 ## Correlation Model

-CIDVV vouching correlates calls using the asserted calling number, the called number, and a short time window.
+CIDVV vouching correlates calls using the asserted calling number, the called number, and a validity window.
 It does not attempt to identify individual call legs across the PSTN.

 If multiple calls with the same asserted calling number and called